Typical collaboration problem

-And then that: The new colleague Beate, 29 and fresh from university, calls constantly loudly through the office, offers every colleague the same and wants to profile herself at the meeting by interrupting everyone.
+And then that: The new colleague Beate, 29 and fresh from the university, calls constantly loudly through the office, offers every colleague the same and wants to profile herself at the meeting by interrupting everyone.
 Gerda is extremely annoyed.
-However, she finds it particularly bad that Beate suddenly draws her attention to errors: "The calculation is incorrect here, you see ...?", "Have you already got the supplier's offer - the boss still wants it today?"
+However, she finds it particularly bad that Beate suddenly draws her attention to errors: “The calculation is wrong here, you see…?”, “Have you already got the supplier's offer - the boss still wants it today?”
 Or even: “Your presentation was really horrible, but I would like to show you how to do something like that.”

 But vice versa, Beate also has big problems with Gerda's authoritarian behavior, the distant behavior and her constant grumbling.
 Above all, it bothers her that Gerda withholds important information from her and lets her run up in the event of complaints.

 No wonder that the collaboration between the two colleagues is problematic: Gerda and Beate belong to two generations that could hardly be more different.
 The detonator is practically pre-programmed.
 For a study, the research institute IPSOS surveyed more than 2400 workers in Germany, France, Italy, Spain, Great Britain and the Netherlands from four generations about their preferences and working habits.
 Result: